What is a Sitemap Index?

 Directory location

-The sitemaps referenced in the sitemap index file must be located in the same directory as the sitemap index file or in a lower directory in the site's hierarchy.
+All the individual sitemap files listed in your sitemap index file must be located in the same directory as the index file itself, or in a subdirectory below that directory within your website's folder structure.
 For example, if the sitemap index file is located at:

 https://yourwebsite.com/public/sitemap_index.xml